dask/knit/README.rst

 |Build Status| |Coverage Status|

+*Note: This library has been superceded by Skein (https://jcrist.github.io/skein/), and is no longer maintained.*

+*For deploying Dask on YARN, please see dask-yarn (http://dask-yarn.readthedocs.io/), which has been rewritten to use Skein instead of Knit.*

+*For user issues, please refer to either of those repositories*

+- *Dask-Yarn for deploying Dask on YARN (https://github.com/dask/dask-yarn)*
+- *Skein for general YARN/Python interaction (https://github.com/jcrist/skein)*

 The ``knit`` library provides a Python interface to Scala for interacting with the YARN resource manager.